Academies of Sciences and Humanities

 - Academy of Sciences and Humanities in Hamburg (2004)

-The Academies’ Programme (Akademienprogramm) is coordinated by the Union of German Academies of Sciences and Humanities.
-It is one of the largest German research programmes in the humanities, bringing together 150 research and publication projects of the academies under one umbrella.
-It involves a total of 150 projects with 200 working groups (2013).
-The projects consist of 22 dictionaries and 118 editions in the humanities, eight long-term studies in the natural sciences and two basic research projects in social sciences and cultural studies.
+The Academies’ Programme (Akademienprogramm) is coordinated by the Union of the German Academies of Sciences and Humanities.
+It is currently Germany’s most comprehensive research programme in the humanities, bringing together more than 150 research and publication projects of the academies under one umbrella.
+It involves a total of 152 projects with 203 working groups (2014).
+The projects include 23 dictionaries and 120 editions in the humanities, 7 long-term studies in the natural sciences and 2 basic research projects in social sciences and cultural studies.

 - Source: BMBF

-As part of their service role, the academies also administer the Academies’ Programme, which is funded equally by the German states (“Länder”) and the Federal Government with a total budget of 57 million euros (2013).
+As part of their service role, the academies also administer the Academies’ Programme, which is funded equally by the German states (“Länder”) and the Federal Government with a total budget of approx. 59 million euros (2014).
 As the individual academies of sciences are state institutions rather than federal institutions, their basic budgets are funded solely by their respective states.